Tiefseetauchner/TiefDownConverter/docs/cli_markdown/Chapter 1 - Introduction.md

 even dumber than whatever I made in Python.
 So I added a little combination logic.
-In the process, I had to write Lua filters as well, and then I added versioning, and then I added conversion to multiple different PDFs, and then I added EPUB support and—you know what?
+In the process, I had to write Lua filters as well, and then I added versioning, and then I added conversion to multiple different PDFs, and then I added EPUB support and-you know what?
 That was a dumb idea.
 The Python script soon reached 200 lines of code, which was untenable.

 So yeah, I decided to make a new book.
 And of course - _**everything**_ broke.